SBC-Collaboration/SBC-RunControl/docs/data_format.md

     - `position`
       - `port` (`str`)
       - `sketch` (`str`)

+## Run data
+The run data is saved in the run-data tables in the slow control SQL database.
+There is one line per run.

 ## Event data
 This data is saved in the SBC binary format using `SBCBinaryFormat` library.
 The data structure is: